 ReadAskChat is a learning system for parents as much as for children, who we expect will internalize the dialogic reading process along with their children.

 Organizations integrating ReadAskChat into their initiatives supporting children and families receive our train-the-trainer guides and materials.
-The framework emphasizes the ReadAskChat guiding principles—most particularly our conviction that all parents and caregivers can make a significant contribution to their child’s education.
+The framework most particularly emphasizes our conviction that all parents and caregivers can make a significant contribution to their child’s education.

 Training for parents/caregivers involves guided practice in interacting with ReadAskChat stories, poems, songs, and science features.
 Beginning with the favorite action rhyme, “Itsy, Bitsy Spider,” parents see how the embedded conversation starters can empower them to engage their children in enjoyable back-and-forth conversation around meaning-rich artwork and text.
 Why doesn’t Itsy give up going up the water spout?
 A variety of answers are possible!

-ReadAskChat has built in goals and reminders to incentivize parents to make reading with their children a daily activity.
-Metrics provide service professionals with data to customize follow-up guidance.
+ReadAskChat has built in metrics to provide service professionals with data to evaluate their implementations.
 These data will be useful in reporting to funders on the efficacy of their ReadAskChat implementation and the consequent child and adult learning.